fbpx

-05 Feb The 3 Laws of Motion in Physics
+Newton’s 3 Laws of Motion Explained

 However, precisely because movement is an ever-present part of our existence, we often take for granted how these motions arise and the laws that govern them.

-Forces, defined as a push or a pull, are what ultimately determines how an object will move.
+Forces, defined as a push or a pull, are what ultimately determine how an object will move.
 The study of Newtonian Mechanics in physics provides a detailed mathematical framework of how forces affect an object.
 Fundamental to the entirety of Newtonian Mechanics are Newton’s 3 laws of motion.

 A Brief History of Newton’s Laws